-GENEVIEVE KERSTEN is the Co-Founder and Poetry Editor.
+GENEVIEVE KERSTEN (She/Her) is the Co-Founder and Poetry Editor.
 She is a poet, romance writer, and professional semi-finalist.
-Her poetry has appeared in 8 Poems Journal, The Feckless Cunt Anthology, Helen: A Literary Magazine, Here Comes Everyone, Hypertrophic Literary, and Philosophical Idiot.
+Her poetry has appeared in 8 Poems Journal, The Feckless Cunt Anthology, Heavy Feather Review, Hypertrophic Literary, No Contact, and Pithead Chapel.
 She lives in Los Angeles with her partner, Eric, and tweets at @genekresten.
-She regrets intentionally misspelling her last name in her handle.
+She sometimes regrets intentionally misspelling her name in her Twitter handle.

-ERIC ANDREW NEWMAN is the Co-Founder and Fiction Editor.
+ERIC ANDREW NEWMAN (He/Him) is the Co-Founder and Fiction Editor.
 He lives in Los Angeles with his partner, Genevieve, and works as an archivist for a nonprofit foundation.
-His stories have been nominated for Best Small Fictions and Best Microfiction, and have appeared in Atlas and Alice, Bending Genres, Five:2:One, Gargoyle, Pithead Chapel, Quarter After Eight, and wigleaf.
+His stories have been nominated for the Best Small Fictions and Best Microfiction anthologies, and have appeared in Atlas and Alice, Bending Genres, Five:2:One, Gargoyle, Pithead Chapel, Quarter After Eight, and Wigleaf.

-JOAQUIN FERNANDEZ is the Associate Fiction Editor.
+JOAQUIN FERNANDEZ (He/Him) is the Social Media and Events Editor.
 He is a recovering filmmaker and South Florida native perpetually tinkering with his first novel.
 His work has appeared in Cotton Xenomorph, Cheap Pop, and Pidgeonholes, among others.
-He’s guest edited special issues for Kissing Dynamite, Mythic Picnic, and X-R-A-Y Magazine, in addition to editing the Radix Media anthology AFTERMATH.
-He can be found on Twitter @Joaqertxranger and joaquinfernandezwrites.com.
+He’s guest edited special issues for Kissing Dynamite and X-R-A-Y Magazine, in addition to the Radix Media anthology AFTERMATH.
+He can be found on Twitter @Joaqertxranger and online at joaquinfernandezwrites.com.